Distinction (philosophy): Aquinas

 The major distinction Aquinas makes is that of essence and existence.
 It is a distinction already in Avicenna, but Aquinas maps the distinction onto the actuality/potentiality distinction of Aristotle, such that the essence of a thing is in potency to the existence of a thing, which is that thing's actuality.

 Kant

-In Kant, the distinction between appearance and thing-in-itself is foundational to his entire philosophical project.
+In Kant, the distinction between appearance and thing-in-itself (German: Ding an sich) is foundational to his entire philosophical project.
 The distinction separates the way a thing appears to us on the one hand, and the way a thing really is.